Take Off Your Pants and Jacket: Commercial performance

-Editions

-The record was initially released in three separate configurations: the "red plane", the "yellow pants" and the "green jacket" editions.
-Each release contained two separate bonus tracks, ranging from joke tracks to outtakes.
-The only outward signs to differentiate the three editions were three stickers.
-The multiple bonus-track versions were only available for a limited time before being replaced by an edition without any bonus tracks.

-In 2011, the Brooklyn-based independent record label Mightier Than Sword Records licensed Take Off Your Pants and Jacket to reissue on 180-gram vinyl, with three additional 7-inch singles featuring the six bonus tracks.
-After taking preorders, the company "ran out of money", resulting in Shop Radio Cast taking over the project; the LP was eventually released in May 2013.
-Hoppus spoke on the subject of Mightier Than Sword's delay in an interview with Alternative Press: "It's honestly something that is out of our control and not something that we are happy about happening at all."

 Critical reception

 Critical reception of Take Off Your Pants and Jacket in 2001 was generally positive.
 Rob Sheffield of Rolling Stone was generally the most effusive of the positive reviews, praising the unpretentious attitude of the band: "As they plow in their relatively un-self-conscious way through the emotional hurdles of lust, terror, pain and rage, they reveal more about themselves and their audience than they even intend to, turning adolescent malaise into a friendly joke rather than a spiritual crisis."
 Darren Ratner of AllMusic felt likewise, writing that the record is "one of their finest works to date, with almost every track sporting a commanding articulation and new-school punk sounds.
 They've definitely put a big-time notch in the win column".
 People commended the "adrenaline-laced sonic gems reveling in Blink's patented, potty-mouthed humor, recommended only for adolescents of all ages".
 British publication Q offered the sentiment that "when they stop arsing around for the sake of it, Blink-182 write some very good pop songs".
-Kerrang! gave it a high-profile review, calling the record "eminently hummable dummy-spitting tantrum rock for the emo generation".